triton-IT/VIE/readme.md

 ### Envelope
 Envelope is a middle component.
 It consumes signal bound to is input slots and produces signal to its output ones.
-It generate an output signal based on time, configured curves and events.
+It generates an output signal based on time, configured curves and events.
 #### note on
 way: input
 type: note_event\[32\]